-Johnson is an Oregon native.
+Leslie is a life-long Oregonian.
 She obtained her undergraduate degree at Portland State University (B.S., 1991) and her law degree at the Northwestern School of Law at Lewis & Clark College (J.D., 1995).
-Leslie is a current member in the Oregon and Washington State Bar Associations, the Multnomah County (Oregon) and Clark County (Washington) Bar Associations, and the American Bar Association.
-In addition, Leslie was a member of the Gus J. Solomon American Inn of Court for many years, and has served on a number of bar committees.
-Johnson is a current member of both the Oregon State Bar House of Delegates, and the House of Delegates of the American Bar Association.
+She is a current member in the Oregon and Washington State Bar Associations, the Multnomah (Oregon) and Clark County (Washington) Bar Associations, and the American Bar Association.
+She currently serves in both the OSB and ABA House of Delegates.
+She has served on a number of bar committees and task forces, wanting to stay engaged with current law updates and help to shape her state laws.

 She was honored by her law school in 2005 with the Joyce Ann Harpole Award, given to a graduate who exemplifies a high standard of professionalism.
-She holds the highest rating (‘AV’) from publisher Martindale Hubbell and joined the list Oregon Super Lawyers in 2014.
-Johnson has spoken at local and state bar association CLE’s on practical litigation skills, and co-authored chapters of the Oregon State Bar publications INSURANCE (chapter 2, ‘Understanding and Interpreting Policy Language,’ 1996 revision and 1999 supplement), FEDERAL CIVIL LITIGATION (chapter 16, ‘Depositions,’ 1998 supplement), and CIVIL PLEADING AND PRACTICE (chapter 25, ‘Depositions,’ 1998 supplement), and an outline of Clark County [Washington] Practice and Procedure presented as a Multnomah Bar Association CLE in 2000, 2002 and 2003; and, most recently, two chapters of OREGON CIVIL PLEADING AND LITIGATION (2020 ed.).
+She holds the highest rating (‘AV’) from publisher Martindale Hubbell.
+In 2014, she made the list of Oregon Super Lawyers for her business litigation work.
+Johnson has spoken at local and state bar association CLEs on practical litigation skills.
+She co-authored chapters of the Oregon State Bar publications INSURANCE (chapter 2, ‘Understanding and Interpreting Policy Language,’ 1996 revision and 1999 supplement); FEDERAL CIVIL LITIGATION (chapter 16, ‘Depositions,’ 1998 supplement); CIVIL PLEADING AND PRACTICE (chapter 25, ‘Depositions,’ 1998 supplement); an outline of Clark County [Washington] Practice and Procedure presented as a Multnomah Bar Association CLE in 2000, 2002 and 2003; and, most recently, two chapters of OREGON CIVIL PLEADING AND LITIGATION (2020 ed.).

-Outside of her practice, Leslie enjoys a range of civic activities including long-time and active membership in the City Club of Portland, service on the advisory council for Profile Theatre Project, and board and committee activities in Portland’s neighborhood associations.
+Outside of her practice, Leslie enjoys a range of civic activities.
+These include a long and active membership in the City Club of Portland, as well as service on the advisory council for Profile Theatre Project and board.
+Leslie is also involved with activities in Portland’s neighborhood associations, volunteering and raising awareness.